hushpiper/ask-max/content/presets.md

 As with all of these settings, repetition penalty is a balance.
 Use freely, but with care.

+P.S.
+If you're on Mixtral, ignore all of that.
+Rep pen on Mixtral acts closer to temperature, boosting creativity and surprise at the expense of comprehension.
+If you find things are really boring you can try setting it to something between 1 and perhaps 1.15, but I really suggest you keep it at 1.

 ### Top-K

 Top-K is a sampler strategy: samplers govern how your inference software will pluck the next word out of the probability soup that is your model.
 Sampler settings are highly, *highly* dependent on both your model and the settings of other samplers, so it's difficult to get a pure, unadulterated example of What Top-(Whatever) Does In The Wild.
 I can only describe the patterns of behavior I've seen.